Witten index of BMN matrix quantum mechanics: Introduction

-The Witten index of the BMN matrix quantum mechanics can be computed in the weak coupling (large mass) limit due to the protection from supersymmetry.
+The Witten index of the BMN matrix quantum mechanics can be computed in the weak coupling (large mass) limit due to protection by supersymmetry.
 In this limit, the classical vacua of the theory are separated by infinitely high potential barriers, so excitations around each vacuum define mutually decoupled superselection sectors.
-Each sector comprises free bosonic and fermionic harmonic oscillators \cite{Dasgupta:2002hx}.
-The spectrum in each superselection sector is thereby generated by acting on the supersymmetric vacuum state with arbitrary numbers of creation operators of the oscillators.
-The result could be assembled into a matrix integral formula for the Witten index (see Section \ref{sec:computation}), that is similar to the formula for the superconformal index of the ${\cal N}=4$ super-Yang-Mills (SYM) theory \cite{Kinney:2005ej}.
-The result is different from the Witten index of the BFSS matrix quantum mechanics \cite{Yi:1997eg,Sethi:1997pa}: in the BFSS (infinite-coupling, zero-mass) limit, the flat directions in the classical potential modify the Hilbert space relative to that of the finite-coupling theory.
+Each sector comprises free bosonic and fermionic harmonic oscillators \cite{Dasgupta:2002hx}, and its spectrum is obtained by acting with an arbitrary numbers of creation operators on the ground state.
+These ingredients assemble into a matrix-integral formula for the Witten index (see Section~\ref{sec:computation}), closely analogous to the superconformal index of ${\cal N}=4$ super-Yang–Mills (SYM) \cite{Kinney:2005ej}.
+This result differs from the Witten index of the BFSS matrix quantum mechanics \cite{Yi:1997eg,Sethi:1997pa}: in the BFSS (infinite-coupling, zero-mass) limit, the flat directions in the classical potential modify the Hilbert space relative to that of the finite-coupling theory.